20th Twin Cities Book Festival goes virtual

 Rain Taxi’s Twin Cities Book Festival is the annual Minnesota gathering for readers, writers, publishers, and purveyors of all things literary.
 The TCBF features dozens of presenting authors, special children’s programs, and a wide variety of exhibitors featuring new and rare books, quirky literary curiosities, and more.

 IT’S FREE!
-The TCBF is committed to being accessible to all, so we have never charged admission.
-Rain Taxi pays for the festival through individual donations, grant funding, and sponsors.
+Rain Taxi is committed to having its TCBF be accessible to all, so we have never charged admission.
+We pay for the festival through grants, sponsors, and individual donations.
 Click here to help drive the TCBF →

-The TCBF showcases an eclectic blend of world-renowned authors and prominent regional writers presenting side by side.
+On its stages, the TCBF showcases an eclectic blend of world-renowned authors and local and regional favorites.

 The TCBF features family-friendly programming for toddler, middle grade, and teen readers, with author panels, storytelling, and interactive activities.

-2020 will be the twentieth consecutive year that Rain Taxi has presented the Twin Cities Book Festival.
+2024 will be the twenty-fourth consecutive year that Rain Taxi has presented the Twin Cities Book Festival.
 Come celebrate with us!

 History of the Festival